ipfs-inactive/interface-js-ipfs-core/SPEC/FILESv2.md

 ## Background

 In IPFS there are two sets of APIs for dealing with files.
 At the root level there is `add`, `cat`, `get` and `ls`.
-Since IPFS deals with immutable data there's no APIs to change data once it has been imported.
+Since IPFS deals with immutable data there's no way to actually change data once it has been imported.
 You can only retrieve data, import more data or remove data you no longer wish to store in your local repo (That last part refers to pinning and garbage collection, which is somewhat outside the scope of this proposal but elements of these things will be covered with respect to UX and performance.
 If you're unfamiliar with those concepts, please read https://docs.ipfs.io/guides/concepts/pinning/ before continuing).

 You _could_ change a file outside of IPFS and re-import it.
 IPFS will do it's best to de-dupe the data, but the fact remains that you haven't changed the original file.
 Changing files is quite a common thing to do so there exists a separate set of API methods specifically for dealing with changing files that have already been imported into IPFS.
 These are the Mutable File System (or MFS) API methods that deal with the fiddly work of mutating a DAG to change it's structure while re-using as many existing nodes as possible.
 It is an abstraction to make the immutable nature of IPFS appear as though it is mutable, but behind the scenes the only mutation that occurs is the tracking of the CID for a root node of a DAG that contains all MFS data in _your_ IPFS repo.
 Nodes in the DAG are never changed, only created or removed as necessary.